 Above this, natural beauty drew my eye as I try to distinguish where the surrounding mountains ended and the sky began.

 But despite its busy commercial face, Monterrey is also known for being home to thousands of Mexico’s unemployed and underemployed.
 As a result, families struggle, even in the middle of all this productivity.

 Protecting the Vulnerability of Children

 In addition to the six Sisters running the show, the place subsists on donations from community individuals.
 There’s no government aid here, and because the model revolves around getting the children ready for, headed to, and picked up from school, the capacity of area schools sometimes affects Hogar Santa Maria’s allowed enrollment numbers.
 Schools in this area essentially determine how many students the home can take.
-For instance, right now, the home looks after 25 boys, through with a program designed to accommodate sixty.
+For instance, right now, the home looks after twenty-five students, though the program is designed to accommodate sixty.

 Leave it to these always-resourceful nuns to find alternate ways to make money, though.
 They run a used clothing thrift store in an area far away from their charges.
 This way, the place doesn’t become a market, the kids remain protected, and Hogar Santa Maria can generate a little income.
 Volunteers from the community, as well as university students, assist the home in mentoring the boys and holding fundraisers.
 Children Incorporated sponsors fill the gap with food, medicine, and school supplies for the children at the home.